All Episodes

 What is this thing that walls don't work?

-Who came who could say that with a straight face?
+Who came, who could say that with a straight face?

-Remember a few years ago they were all for fences.
+Remember a few years ago, they were all for fences.

-Fences they don't mind.
+Fences, they don't mind.

-The walls they mined.
+The walls they mind.

-Uh that's why the president lately starts calling it a fence.
+That's why the president lately starts calling it a fence.

-It's a big help to be able to see through the wall.
+And Border Patrol has told the president, very important, it's a big help to be able to see through the wall.

 Because if you do have the wall, you really don't know what's going on on the other side.